phuchant/libsplitcl/README.md

 ### Transparent Utilisation

-Using **libsplitCL** is completely transparent to the user, it does not require any modification or recompilation its OpenCL application.
+Using **libsplitCL** is completely transparent to the user, it does not require any modification or recompilation of the application.

 ### Automatic Data Partitioning